adamranieri/GCP-ACE/CloudPlatform/IAM.md

     - Who did what when

 ### Overview
 - IAM is used to control who can do what in GCP
-    - You should follow the least privellage principle
+- **least privellage principle**
     - Assign the minimum privileages possible to achieve the job
+- **seperation of duties**
+    - A task should be split by multiple people to prevent fraud and errors
+- **layers of defense**
+    - Security should be redundant and done at every level

 ## Key Terminology
 - **Resource**